After completing this how-to you will know how to change the time window and resolution and what each means.

 Begin by going into the explorer to either the Time view or Stacked Area Time view.
 Make any query that you want to explore more deeply.
 Then click on Chart Controls in the upper right hand corner.

 In Chart Controls, the resolution section has a slider which can select different time selections (8 hours, 1 day, 1 week, etc).
 These will change depending on how much total time has been selected in your query.
-So, when I have a bit over a month of time in my Time View chart, the far left hand option will be 2 month and the right hand option will be 8 hours.
+So, when I have a bit over a month of time in my Time View chart, the option at the left end of the scale will be 1 30-day month and the option at the right end of the scale will be 8 hours.

 But when I have about a week of time in my Time View chart, the far left hand option will be 1 week and the right hand option will be 2 hours.